team-sakata/Open_Codes_for_Publication/25-tomokiyo/README.md

 * 03_code_for_fig_or_table...
 Draws figures and tables

 ## Dependencies & Installation
-The source codes run on Python 3.12.8.
+The source codes run on Python 3.12.8 and Pop!
+OS 22.04 LTS (Ubuntu-based Linux distribution).
 Regarding to the libraries to be installed, see requirements.txt.\
 For installation, please run the following command on your environment.
+It takes about an hour to run all the code.

 ```
 pip install -r requirements.txt